-- Among other requirements under s17 of the National Credit Code, given the nature of low cost credit contracts, the contract must specify: - (a) the frequency of repayments; and - (b) the amount and the number of the repayments and the total amount of the repayments (if the amount of the repayments is not ascertainable, the contract must contain the method of calculating the amount of repayments): s17(7A) of the National Credit Code. - RG 000.74 The frequency of payments should include when repayments must be made, starting from the first repayment (if ascertainable) so that the consumer can plan accordingly.
+- Among other requirements in s17 of the National Credit Code, given the nature of low cost credit contracts, the contract must specify: - (a) the frequency of repayments; and - (b) the amount and the number of the repayments and the total amount of the repayments (if the amount of the repayments is not ascertainable, the contract must contain the method of calculating the amount of repayments): s17(7A) of the National Credit Code. - RG 281.80 The frequency of payments should include when repayments must be made, starting from the first repayment (if ascertainable) so that the consumer can plan accordingly.

-RG 000.75 If no interest is payable under the contract, the contract must specify that no interest is payable.
+RG 281.81 If no interest is payable under the contract, the contract must specify that no interest is payable: s17(6A) of the National Credit Code.